aubreycorsetti/reading-notes/201/day3.md

 ### CSS Layout

 1. What is meant by “normal flow”?
-    * Normal flow is when you have the basic site layout put together but havent made any changes with CSS yet.
+    * Normal flow is when you have the basic site layout put together but haven't made any changes with CSS yet.

 2. What are a few differences between block-level and inline elements?
     * Block-level: when the content fills the inline space of the parental element.